How Center of Gravity, Angle of Attack, and Stalls Impact Flight

 The location of the center of gravity (CG) affects how fast your drone needs to fly to avoid stalling.

-If you move the CG forward, like by adding a camera to the front of your drone, the drone might stall at a higher speed.
-So, instead of stalling at 55 mph, it might not stall until 65 mph because the weight is more forward.
+For example, if you move the CG forward, like by adding a camera to the front of your drone, the drone might stall at a higher speed.
+S

 The angle at which the drone stalls doesn’t change.
 What’s changing is how fast you need to go to keep flying without stalling, depending on where the weight is.